Aston Martin DB7 Vantage V12 For Sale

 manuals).

-At various car meets this approach has so far been vindicated by the comments made.
-The consensus of all those who have seen the car is that the desirability has increased rather than decreased (of course there will have been those with a different view who kept it to themselves).
+At various car shows this approach has so far been widely vindicated by the comments made.
+The consensus of all those who have seen the car is that the desirability has increased rather than decreased - even at specialist Aston gatherings.

-I don't currently plan to make any modifications to the car's powertrain, brakes or suspension, but do intend to overhaul and renew as required (** that was until a new gearbox opportunity came along - see later).
+I didn't originally plan to make any modifications to the car's powertrain, brakes or suspension, but did intend to overhaul and renew as required.
+The only mechanical change that has been made is a big one however, the 6-speed auto gearbox (see later).

 The